josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 The picture to the right actually shows the same branches and tags as the previous picture, only this time they are collapsed to depict the way Git actually deals with it internally as opposed to the previous which showed how we think about it conceptually.

 In reality there is only _one_ ever-lasting branch and that's `master`.
-Any commit on any promotion branch is already on `master`too.
-Promotions branches are basically just floating labels.
+Any commit on any promotion branch is already on `master` too.
+Promotion branches are basically just floating labels.

-Some of these stages you might want to capture as they flow, then you simply tag them as well, but thats your decision entirely, it's not part of our flow.
+Some of these stages you might want to capture as they flow, then you simply tag them as well, but that is your decision entirely, it's not part of our flow.

 #### The integration branch is always aiming for the next release

-In other words: _"anything that is not aiming for next the next release should be kept somewhere else until its due."_
+In other words: _"anything that is not aiming for next release should be kept somewhere else until its due."_

 This commitment is also partially a critiques of @nvie's flow in which [he says about release branches](http://nvie.com/posts/a-successful-git-branching-model/#release-branches) that they are branches you create when: